mozilla-l10n/localizer-documentation/src/webprojects/fxa.md

 * File an issue [here](https://github.com/mozilla/fxa-content-server-l10n/issues).
 * Ping in [the Matrix channel](https://chat.mozilla.org/#/room/#l10n-community:mozilla.org) to the l10n PM responsible for the project.
-* Comment on the string in Pontoon and ping the L10n PM responsible for the project.
+* Through Pontoon, click the REQUEST CONTEXT or REPORT ISSUE button next to the string and make a comment.
+This will notify the l10n PM in charge.
 * Send a direct email to the l10n PM responsible for the project.
+The email address can be found in the profile in Pontoon.